MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-1-test.md

 ---
 title: Azure Lab - Translator Text API
-description: Azure Lab teaching how to implement Azure Translator Text API within a Mixed Reality Unity3D Application.
+description: Azure Lab teaching how to implement Azure Translator Text API within a mixed reality Unity3D Application.
-author:
+author: elliotmoule, StefanoDeflorio
 ms.author:
 ms.date:
 keywords: azure, translator text, mixed reality, unity3d
 ---

 # Mixed Reality, Azure Cognitive Services in Unity
 ## Lab 1.
-Translation Capabilities with Immersive Headsets
+Translation Capabilities with immersive headsets

-In this Lab, you will learn how to add translation capabilities to a **Mixed Reality Application** using Azure Cognitive Services, with the Translator Text API.
+In this Lab, you will learn how to add translation capabilities to a **mixed reality application** using Azure Cognitive Services, with the Translator Text API.

 ![Final product](images/AzureLabs-Lab1-00.png)

 The Translator Text API is a translation service which works in near real-time.
 The service is cloud-based, and using a REST API call, an app can make use of the neural machine translation technology, so to translate text to another language.
 For more information, visit the [Azure Translator Text API page](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/).

-1. The user will speak through the microphone attached to the Immersive Headset
+1. The user will speak through the microphone attached to the immersive headset
 2. The app will capture the Dictation and send it to the Azure Translator Text API.
 3. The translation result will be displayed in a simple UI group in the Unity Scene.

 This will teach you how to get the results from the Translator Service into your Unity application.
 In your application, it is up to you as to how you will integrate the results with your design.
 This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your Mixed Reality Application.
+It is your job to use the knowledge you gain from this Lab to enhance your mixed reality application.
-This Lab is a self-contained tutorial, which doesn’t directly involve any other Mixed Reality Labs.
+This Lab is a self-contained tutorial, which doesn’t directly involve any other mixed reality Labs.

 ### **Prerequisites**
 This tutorial is designed for developers who have basic experience with Unity and C#.